 In early 1967 Kriyananda began looking for property to use as a place of seclusion for himself.
 He was referred to Dick Baker, the roshi of the San Francisco Zen Center, who was also seeking land; through a fortuitous accident, he met the roshi at a picture framing shop.
 Ultimately, he purchased 72 acres of property in the Sierra Foothills, as part of the Bald Mountain Association, which consisted of the poets Gary Snyder and Alan Ginsburg along with Roshi Baker and Kriyananda.

 Kriyananda’s original intent was to use the property as a hermitage for himself, and that September several of his students volunteered to help him build a plastic dome as his first home.
 When it had collapsed or been blown down three times, he came to understand that beginning with a home for himself wasn’t the right way to go about it; rather they should focus on a temple for everyone.

 A few hardy souls spent the winter at the Meditation Retreat in tents.
 Satya (Bill Cox), and Binay (John Preston) spent the entire winter there; David Hoogendyk stayed for part of it.
-Binay recalls that they often visited a friend, Rena Kemp, at her house in Nevada City, using her shower and getting warm.
+Binay recalls that they often visited a friend, Rena Kemp, at her house in Nevada City, using her shower and enjoying her warm house, and hospitality.

 In the early spring of 1968, Kriyananda began holding meetings to discuss developing a community.
 The first of these meetings proved to be a disaster, as those present had no understanding of what he was trying to accomplish, and accused him of trickery and a self-serving attitude.
 This experience showed him the necessity of putting his ideas into concrete form before people could begin to understand the concept form and he spent a week on his new property writing Cooperative Communities, How to Start them and Why, which was then typeset by Seva.